-Right-of-use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.
+During the year 2020, the Group recognized lease modifications resulting reduction right of use assets and lease liabilities amounting to QR 11.98 million and QR 12.5 million respectively.
+In the onsense assets are depreciated over the shorter period of lease term and useful life of the underlying asset.
 If a lease transfers ownership of the underlying asset or the cost of the right-of-use asset reflects that the Group expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
 The depreciation starts at the commencement date of the lease.

-The right-of-use assets are presented as a separate line in the consolidated statement of financial position.

-The Group applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in the 'Property, Plant and Equipment' policy.
+The right-of-use assets are presented as a separate line in the consolidated statement of financial position o applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for an impairment loss as described in the 'Property, Plant and Equipment' policy.